Haardispro/haard_phase2/picoctf/Hardware.md

 # I Like Logic

-Speculations -> Could be a UART signal .
+Speculations -> Could be a UART signal, because only one channel.

 Next step, finding the baud rate to decode the data.